-Students selecting Plan B will complete additional required courses and are required to pass a final examination.
+Students selecting Plan B will complete additional required courses and are required to pass a final Capstone paper .

 Specific requirements for the individual student will be set by the student's guidance committee, based on the student's background, goals, and interests.
-The completed Academic Program Plan form, signed by the guidance committee, must be submitted by the time the student completes 13 program credits or before completing the second semester.
+The completed GradPlan must be submitted and approved by the guidance committee by the time the student completes 13 program credits or before completing the second semester.
 It outlines the general thesis topic, when applicable, and specifies course requirements.